 Kayak Sydney Harbour

 It’s a bit of an obvious go-to, but the world-famous Sydney Harbour is one of those iconic sights you just have to see while in the city.
-An adventurous way to check out its icons, going kayaking in the harbour will let you experience the beauty of it all from a totally unique vantage point.
+It’s a unique experience that you can only have in Australia.
+An adventurous way to check out this icon, going kayaking in the harbour will let you experience the beauty of it all from a totally unique vantage point.
 There are a number of local hire companies, many with fabulous tours that take you past must-see spots like the Botanical Gardens and the Sydney Opera House.

 Get skilled-up at Cables Wake Park

 Adrenalin junkies, make your way to Cables Wake Park in Penrith (1 hour northwest of Sydney) for serious thrills.
 A hub of action-packed watersports, the park is great for wake boarding, kneeboarding and waterskiing.
 If you’re new to it all, don’t worry.
 There’s a professional team on-hand to coach you and show you some impressive tricks.

 You don’t have to go far out into the ocean to see its most majestic creatures, the giant Humpback Whale.
 Between mid-May and early December, they migrate along the coast of Sydney before heading out to deeper waters, allowing couples the exhilarating chance to spot one of nature’s most marvellous animals.
 With a 99% success rate in finding whales, Whale Watching Sydney will take you out for a whale-watching-meets-sight-seeing cruise, departing from both Darling Harbour and Circular Quay.